Utsav173/expense-tracker/readme.md

 - **Modern Tech Stack:** Built with the latest and greatest web technologies like Next.js 15, React 19, and Tailwind CSS 4 for a fast, reliable, and scalable application.
 - **Exceptional User Experience:** A huge emphasis has been placed on creating a clean, intuitive, and responsive UI/UX, powered by the elegant Shadcn UI component library.
-- **AI-Powered:** Goes beyond simple tracking by integrating a powerful AI assistant to make financial management faster and more accessible.
+- **AI-Powered & User-Controlled:** Goes beyond simple tracking by integrating a powerful AI assistant that operates using **your** API key, ensuring your data's privacy and giving you full control over AI costs and provider choice.
 - **Extensible & Open Source:** The codebase is clean, well-structured, and ready for new features.
 Contributions are welcome!
 - **Data-Driven Insights:** Powerful analytics and visualizations help you understand your financial health at a glance.